arbfranklin/scalatron-tinybot/README.md

 * All strategies and associated moves are weighted using a "Genome" for the run.
 * tinybot can self tune its "Genome" by running using a genetic algorithm style approach.

-This is my first Scala project, so any code improvements/suggestions would be helpful!
+This is my first Scala project, so any code improvements and/or suggestions would be helpful!

-## License

-tinybot is licensed under the Simplified BSD License.